joshelvn11/PyGOPS/README.md

 are sent to both clients as well as the end game command which prompts the clients to restart the start / join game procedure.

+Finally, at the end of the game the end

+## Testing

+### Data Validation Testing
+Data validation testing was carried out manually by entering invalid data into every input and ensuring it did not throw an error to the terminal.

+## Bugs

+### Existing Bugs
+There currently only one known existing bug that is located in the server shut down process where the server socket does not close properly when all clients do not disconnect on their machines causing the server not to be able to restart on the same address.

 ## Deployment
 Deploying the game is as simple as starting the server script.
 Additional set up may be required on a home network where port fort wording is required when wanting to play this game over the internet.

 I have currently deployed a server on a Linode instance which can be connected to on 109.74.202.18:6060.
 The steps for deployment where: